 Both government-wide financial statements distinguish governmental activities of the District that are principally supported by taxes and intergovernmental revenues, such as grants, from business-type activities that are intended to recover all or a significant portion of their costs through user fees and charges.
-Governmental activities include recreation and interest on long-term debt.
+Governmental activities include general government, recreation and interest on long-term debt.
 Business-type activities reflect the District's private sector-type operations (Stony Creek golf and clubhouse, Ice Arena hockey and figure skating, and Racquet Center tennis, fitness and gymnastics), where the fee for services typically covers all or most of the cost of operation, including depreciation.

-The government-wide financial statements are presented on pages 21 through 24 of this report.
+The government-wide financial statements are presented in the financial section of this report.